Vllaadd/algorithms-Colt-Steele/CODE_BREAKDOWN.md

     - The window adjusts based on the current sum and the target.
     - The minLength is updated whenever a subarray with a sum greater than or equal to the target is found.

-# sameFrequency
-1. Pattern used: `Frequency counter`
-2. Initialization:
-    - Convert the numbers to strings (strNum1 and strNum2) for easier digit manipulation.
-    - Check if the lengths of the strings are different; if so, return false.
-    - Initialize frequency counters for each digit in both numbers (frequencyCounter1 and frequencyCounter2).
-3. Counting Frequencies:
-    - Count the frequency of each digit in the first number (num1) and store it in frequencyCounter1.
-    - Count the frequency of each digit in the second number (num2) and store it in frequencyCounter2.
-4. Comparison:
-    - Check if the frequency of each digit is the same in both counters.
-    - If any frequencies differ, return false.
-5. Result:
-    - If all frequencies match, return true, indicating that the two numbers have the same frequency of digits.